 In early 1799, the French Revolutionary forces occupied Naples, and in March Hackert was forced to flee.
 His house was plundered by the Neopolitan lazzaroni and his engravings and unfinished pictures stolen.
 Together with his brother, he went first to Pisa and then to San Pietro di Careggi, near Florence, where he settled.
 After his death, Hackert's memoirs were edited and published by Johann Wolfgang van Goethe (1710-1782), his good friend and drawing pupil.

-We are grateful to Dr. Claudia Nordhoff for confirming the attribution and for her assistance in researching this painting.
+We are grateful to Dr. Claudia Nordhoff for her assistance in cataloguing this work.